Ukrainian-History/autoBWF/docs/installation.rst

 bwfmetaedit
 ----------------------------
-Download the and run the installer for the `BWFMetaEdit
+If needed, download and run the installer for the `BWFMetaEdit
 <https://mediaarea.net/BWFMetaEdit>`_ CLI (Command Line Interface) appropriate
 to your operating system from `mediaarea.net <https://mediaarea .net/BWFMetaEdit/Download>`_.
-Note that simply having the BWFMetaEdit GUI installed is not sufficient.
+Note that having the BWFMetaEdit GUI installed is not sufficient.

 ``autoBWF`` has been tested with ``bwfmetaedit`` v1.3.3 and v1.3.8.
 Note that